ismailmechbal/ismailmechbal/_posts/2017-11-29-take-ownership-as-a-leader.markdown

 ---
 Being a leader is taking total responsibility for failure, specially in the most difficult situations, it takes a lot of humility and courage.

-Tim Ferriss asked Jocko Willing the following question "How has a failure, or apparent failure, set you up for later success?
+Tim Ferriss asked Jocko Willink the following question "How has a failure, or apparent failure, set you up for later success?
 Do you have a “favorite failure” of yours?"

 Jocko answered: